Understanding self-confidence: What it is and how to recognise It

 Self-confidence means you’re not threatened by other people’s success.
 Instead of comparing yourself to others, you celebrate their achievements while staying focused on your own journey.

-Even if you don't do these things all the time, if you can think of one or two moments where you do them, we've got some self-confidence to work with and that's all we need to start!
+Even if you don't do these things all the time, if you can think of one or two moments where you do them, we've got some self-confidence to work with, and that's all we need to start.

-The views expressed in this article are those of the author.
-All articles published on Life Coach Directory are reviewed by our editorial team.
+The views expressed in this article are those of the author and do not necessarily reflect the views of Life Coach Directory.
+Articles are reviewed by our editorial team and offer professionals a space to share their ideas with respect and care.

 Share this article with a friend